luke2533/prime-mobile/README.md

 - Updates to phone detail review section
 - Added reviews.html and template folder

+### 6.77 Upated review and store models, review section only accessed by users with accounts

+Additions:

+- Updated rating field in store models (Phone)
+- Users have to be logged in to access review page
+- Created PhoneReview model in reviews models

 ## 7.0 Deployment

 ### 7.1 Local deployment